Darthseid/ITMT-Capstone/sprints/sprint1_draft.md

 	- Learn how to connect python back end with HTML & CSS
 	- Have at least the core pages ready with HTML

+## Developer
+   - Test the sample program that was created that is related to our project
+      - url to the repository to test out the program is linked in this readme
+   - will be using IDLE to test out the program
+   - Once completed will cooperate with the IT infrastructure for the backend database
+      - Hopefully will create a basic structure on how the backend should look like, a sample image of backend is already uploaded

+## Cyber Security
+   - Provide more information on different situations that relates to vulnerable devices
+      - many articles that will be used to display when a user is using the program
+   - Run different tests to see how vulnerable the devices are shown in the open source programs like nmaps
+      - after running tests come up with different solutions to fix certain vulnerbilities
+   - Test out the two different assumptions that was mentioned here in the first sprint